colder/scalaircbot/README.md

 Simple IRC bot written in scala

 ## Installation
-Welcome to the scalaircbot wiki!

-Run the sql scripts. in sql/
+Run the latest sql script in database/

 To run the master branch:
 * first time run: <code>sbt update</code> to grab the dependencies